virgesmith/neworder/docs/developer.md

 mpiexec -n 2 python setup.py test
 ```

+!!! warning "Parallel testing"
-Important note: if the parallel tests are invoked without an installed `mpi4py` package, they will run as if in serial mode which won't invoke the parallel tests.
+    If the parallel tests are invoked without an installed `mpi4py` package, they will run as if in serial mode which won't invoke the parallel tests.
 If in doubt check the test log for warnings.

-### Run Examples
+## Running the Examples

 Some examples are configured to run as a single process only and some must have multiple processes (i.e. MPI).
 If the latter, prefix the python call with `mpiexec -n <N>`: